jtablesaw/tablesaw/docs/gettingstarted.md

       .nCol("age").mean();
 ```

+## Conclusion

+We've covered a lot of ground.
+To learn more, please take a look at the [User Guide](https://jtablesaw.github.io/tablesaw/userguide/toc) or API documentation ([Java Docs](https://jtablesaw.github.io/tablesaw/apidocs/index)).

 [^1]: The method shown does not actually "produce" any output For that you would call *System.out.println()*.
 For brevity, this "faux" output will be shown indented by one tab beneath the code that produced it.